As Jakarta heads into lockdown, doctors warn of buckling health system | Health

 Fears that the city's healthcare system may be soon pushed to brink saw Jakarta Governor Anies Baswedan on Wednesday reimpose lockdown measures starting Sept.
 14, with residents told to work, study and pray at home.
 “Right now, this is an emergency — more pressing than the start of the pandemic,” he said.

-Without tighter social restrictions, hospitals may be forced to turn coronavirus patients away by as early as Sept.
-17, data from the Jakarta government showed.
+Without tighter social restrictions, hospitals may be forced to turn coronavirus patients away by as early as next week, data from the Jakarta government showed.
 Indonesia has been battling the pandemic since March, drawing criticism from public health experts for prioritising economic over public health concerns.

 The Southeast Asian nation has recorded more than 203,000 cases of the coronavirus and 8,336 deaths, the highest COVID-19 death toll in East Asia.
 On Wednesday Baswedan told Jakartans: “Please don’t go out, don’t leave home and do not leave Jakarta unless necessary”.